GlobalWebIndex/jedi-team-challenge/README.md

 * This command will start the app with `localhost` address and `:8080` port (specified in build/Dev.Dockerfile and .env)

-Then you can create, get User's chat-sessions, send message and get response from the Knowledge Base (data.md) like the examples in /examples directory.
-To generate the needed Bearer token, please call /token endpoint with username = "user"
-& password = "password" like in the example.
+Then you can create, get User's chat-sessions, send message and get response from the Knowledge Base (data.md) like the examples in `/examples` directory.
+To generate the needed Bearer token, please call `/token` endpoint with username = "user" & password = "password" like in the example.

 This runs the app with "dlv" so that we can also attach a debugger while running.

-Also you can run the /scripts/e2e.sh script to run all cases of the assignment:
+Also you can run the `sh /scripts/e2e.sh` script to run all cases of the assignment:

 1. It creates a JWT token
 2. It creates three chat sessions for that User